yamamOtOaina/AttractingContributors/README.md

 # Where are you from?
-Please tell me the recommended food there.
+Please tell me your hometown and your favorite food there.
 Please tell me your hometown and favorite foods there!<br/>

 # Hi!